bingochenbin/TIPMAP/README.md

   --output te_annotations.tsv
 ```

-Directory scanning is recursive and deterministic.
-Files are collected by these
+Directory scanning is top-level only and deterministic.
+For each `--edta-dir`,
-patterns, de-duplicated, and sorted:
+TIPMap uses the first non-empty pattern group, de-duplicates paths, and sorts
+the final file list:

-1. `*EDTA*.gff3`
+1. `*EDTA.TEanno.gff3`
 2. `*TEanno*.gff3`
+3. `*EDTA*.gff3`
-3. `*.gff3`
+4. `*.gff3`
 ### 4. Classify TE-SVs and Build the TIP Map

 `classify_te_sv.py` is the main TIP-calling entrypoint.
 It extracts PanPop